Resume Tips

 Key Takeaways:

-• Customize your resume for each job application.
+• Tailor your resume to fit each job application.

 • Emphasize transferable skills.